Ramin-RX7/RSS-Feed/README.md

 ```bash
 git clone https://github.com/Ramin-RX7/RSS-Feed.git
 ```

 Create a new branch for your changes:

 ```bash
 git checkout -b feature/your-feature-name
 ```

+Now make any changes you want.

+Finally create a pull request and mention all the changes of your branch.